tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 ## ~~`transferAdaKMS()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/offchain/ada/transfer`~~
 >
 > This method is no longer supported.

+Send ADA from a virtual account to the blockchain

+TransferAdaKMS operation

 [Back to top](#top)